moehoshio/NekoFunction/README.md

 - C++20 or higher compatible compiler
 - CMake 3.14 or higher (if using CMake)

+### Archive Management (Optional)

+Archive management features will be automatically enabled if minizip-ng is installed.
+Please ensure minizip-ng headers are in your include path and link the library.

 ### Hash Support (Optional)

 Hash support will be automatically enabled if OpenSSL is installed.